richeyward/richeyward.github.io/content/posts/digitron/02/index.md

 date: 2023-12-18
 tags:
   - MHRD
+  - TuringComplete
 categories:
   - Digital Electronics
 summary: Now that we have the initial building block of a NAND gate under our belt,
 draft: false
 ---
 ## Initial
 Now that we have the initial building block of a NAND gate under our belt, the next step is to start building new gates from it.
-We will work on NOT, AND, OR and XOR gates next.
-I've also used a tool called [Logisim](http://www.cburch.com/logisim/) to design and test the diagrams below as well as document the symbols of each new gate.
+We will work on NOT, AND, OR, NOR and XOR gates next.

 ## NOT Gate
 The NOT gate takes one input only and negates it, i.e. turn `1` into `0` and vice versa.
 This is useful for flipping a bit for example.